 Without warning, the OCR could issue a HIPAA compliance audit of your ePHI policies and protocols.
 You will receive a request for a massive amount of data with a few days’ notice.
 You need to be ready, or you could face enormous financial penalties.

 You could set up your own audit policies and manually track precisely which therapists and back office personnel access or modify records and when.
 That is risky, cumbersome, and far from foolproof.
 Producing the required written reports on short notice could be a time-consuming nightmare that turns your clinic upside down.

 Designed by therapists, ClinicSource was built from the ground up with complete audit tracking and reporting capabilities, so you always know who viewed what data and when.
 In the event of an audit, you will have access to robust reporting with just a click or two.

 6) Use ONC–Certified Practice Management Software

 The Office of the National Coordinator for Health Information Technology (ONC) Health IT Certification Program was created to review standards, implementation, and certification criteria set by the HHS secretary.

 It launched in 2010 to provide oversight and health IT developer accountability.
-The goal is to protect public health and safety while supporting providers and hospitals.
+The purpose is to protect public health and safety while supporting providers and hospitals.

-If your clinic is ever audited, the Centers for Medicare & Medicaid Services (CMS) is going to ask what software you use, and whether it is ONC certified.
-Furthermore, if you choose to pursue meaningful use incentives, ONC-certified software is required to gain any benefit from the EHR Incentive Programs.
+If your clinic is ever audited, the Centers for Medicare & Medicaid Services (CMS) is going to ask what software you use and whether it is ONC certified.
+Furthermore, if you choose to pursue meaningful use incentives, you will need ONC-certified software to benefit from the EHR Incentive Programs.

 If you’re using an EHR/EMR, check to see if it’s ONC–certified.
 ClinicSource has been ONC-ACB certified since 2014.
 Read more about our certification here.